jonasjucker/container-C2SM/container_for_COSMO-ORG.md

 In our containers, the MPI-library is install at */usr*.

 #### OpenMPI (instead of MPICH)
 In case one wants to use the OpenMPI-library instead, it needs to be configured with *libpmi2*.
-By passing the options
+By passing these options
+to the configure-script OpenMPI is configured correctly:
 * --with-pmi=/usr
 * --with-pmi-libdir=/usr/lib/x86_64-linux-gnu
 * CFLAGS=-I/usr/include/slurm
-to the configure-script OpenMPI is configured correctly.

 More information about how to launch an OpenMPI-application with Sarus can be found in the section [Running MPI applications without the native MPI hook](https://sarus.readthedocs.io/en/stable/user/user_guide.html#running-mpi-applications-without-the-native-mpi-hook) of the official documentation.
 Note that this only works for CPU, multinode GPU-support of Sarus needs the MPICH-library for all cases.